With a little help from your friends: semi-cooperative games via Joker moves: Joker games

-\begin{example} We compute the Joker attractor for goal \smiley\ in for concurrent game $\game_{a\vee b}$ of \figureref{fig:jokergame}, together with the $\jrankg$.
-We indicate whether the state is a Joker state or not, i.e., whether Player 1 plays a Joker.
+\begin{exa} As an example, we show the computation of the Joker attractor for game $\gameaorb$ with goal $\smiley$ below.
+We also indicate for each state what its $\jrankop$ is, and whether it is a Joker state or not.

 \quad